 The hardest part is figuring out what you enjoy doing that can actually bring in an income.
 Once you find it, you’ll have no trouble selling your wares.

 It seems so obvious but I’m always amazed to find out how many stay-at-home moms simply donate their kids’ outgrown clothing.
 Of course it’s great to give to charity but selling kids clothes is a goldmine.
 (Okay, maybe not a goldmine, but ya know what I mean.) 😉

 Each season, I sell our old duds at the local consignment sale.
 I average about $400 and only spend about 5 hours actually “working.”
 A few years ago, I finally got wiser and ordered the required safety pins, printable labels and string tags in bulk.
 For $10 more than our local store’s price, I got almost 20x as many items!
 The initial investment was rough but I haven’t had to make any more stressful drives, searching for the right size of labels to use.

 If you’re looking for a consistent paycheck, you might consider starting a blog.
 You can do it from home in your free time and the income can be amazing.
 (We’re talking THOUSANDS each month!)
 I bring in at least a couple hundred dollars, while only working about 30 hours a month.
-There are plenty of free resources to help you get started but I suggest anything by Ruth Soukup.
+There are plenty of resources to help you get started but I suggest anything by Ruth Soukup.
 She’s a genius, when it comes to blogging.
 She makes a four digit income from BLOGGING!
 Seriously, y’all!
 Blogging can change your family’s life.